Natural and Effective Sinus Infection Remedy| Updated: May 15, 2019

 * Avoid grains – these foods are common in our food supply and eaten frequently.
 They are high in carbohydrates and are converted to sugar in the body.

 * Avoid meat, poultry, eggs, and dairy products from commercially-raised animals fed grains, soy,and corn from factory-farmed environments.
 These animals and birds are given antibiotics, hormones, antibiotics, and are not allowed outside to wander, graze, and obtain fresh air and sunshine.
 Eating those kinds of meat, meat products, eggs, and dairy can contribute to yeast overgrowth in the body.
 Eat meats, dairy products, poultry, and eggs from animals raised naturally and without chemicals, hormones, or antibiotics.

-* Avoid prescription drug medications such as antibiotics, steroids, birth control pills, and even over-the-counter medications.
-These medications can greatly contribute to yeast overgrowth and unfriendly bacteria in the digestive tract, which can easily spread throughout the body.
+* Steer clear of prescription drug medications such as antibiotics, steroids, birth control pills, and even over-the-counter medications.
+These medications can greatly contribute to yeast overgrowth and unfriendly bacteria in the digestive tract.
+Once entrenched in the gut, these pathogens easily spread throughout the body.

-* Eat plenty of healthy fats in your diet – butter, olive oil, palm oil, coconut oil, lard, and tallow are all real, healthy fats that are nutrient-dense and help your body keep away illness and disease.
+* Eat plenty of healthy fats in your diet – butter, olive oil, palm oil, avocado oil, coconut oil, pastured lard, and grassfed tallow.
+These traditional, healthy fats are nutrient-dense and help your body keep away illness and disease.